Eli-Keli/react-series/Readme.md

 This repository is a part of my personal journey to mastering React by building various projects daily.
 Each day I tackle a new challenge or concept to solidify my understanding of the React framework, including hooks, state management, routing, and more.
 Feel free to explore the projects, provide feedback, or contribute to the series.

 ## Projects
+**Note:** *Some projects in this series may have taken more than one day to complete due to various challenges and learning opportunities.*

 ### Day 1: Background Changer
 **Description:**